The-Kirby-Institute/Cascade_calculations/Chlamydia/README.md

 **ChlamydiaCascade.Rmd** is a R markdown script and is the main file for the chlamydia calculations.
 The user needs to specify a specific year for the cascade estimates.
 The script then reads in the associated cleaned data files stored in the data/ directory, performs the cascade calculations and stores the resulting estimates and figures in the `output/` directory.

-Note as this is a are script, not a function, care should be taken to ensure the project specifications are correct before running especially after updates have been pulled from the repository.
+Note as this is a script, not a function, care should be taken to ensure the project specifications are correct before running, especially after updates have been pulled from the repository.

 #### code ####